HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/prepare_configure_networking.md

 **Create secret**

-To have your deployment and the HAProxy use the certificate, you must store it in the Kubernetes or OpenShift cluster as a secret.
+To have your deployment and HAProxy to use the certificate, you must store it in the Kubernetes or OpenShift cluster as a secret.

 The secret can be created using the following commands: